apache/systemds/src/main/python/BUILD_INSTRUCTIONS.md

 ```

 - now in the `./dist` directory there will exist the source distribution `systemds-VERSION.tar.gz` and the wheel distribution `systemds-VERSION-py3-none-any.whl`, with `VERSION` being the current version number

+- Follow the instructions from the [Guide](https://packaging.python.org/tutorials/packaging-projects/)
+    1. Create an API-Token in the account (leave the page open or copy the token, it will only be shown once)
+        - Optional: `pip install keyrings.alt` if you get `UserWarning: No recommended backend was available.`
-- Finished.
-We can now upload it with `python3 -m twine upload --repository-url [URL] dist/*`
+    2. Execute the command `python3 -m twine upload dist/*`
+    3. Username is `__token__`
+    4. Password is the created API-Token **with** `pypi-` prefix

 ### Building for development